 The US Senate was called ‘The Millionaires Club’ by many.

 Discontentment with the Senate brought about the 17th Amendment, ratified 1913.

 Why do we have US Senators?
 Because a principle job of the US Senate is to represent the states as political entities, each in their own right.

-State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the people and hence, an ill-elected Omar, AOC, Tlaib- House of Representatives.
+State leaders have the right to express what they feel is in the best interest of the citizens of their own states, apart from the uninformed or malevolent will of the people and hence, an ill-elected Omar, AOC, Tlaib- etc.

 The electoral college also hampers the bullying of one state’s interests by the citizens of another state.

 Imagine if interior states wanted to establish international fishing boundaries at ¼ mile off the shoreline,

 just so the inner states could have less expensive seafood?

 What would happen to the US seafood industry?

 We must never forget the value of states' rights and states'interests in our political process.